buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcFacilityPartCommonTypeEnum.md

 # IfcFacilityPartCommonTypeEnum

-This container defines the different common predefined types of facility parts that can further specify an _IfcFacilityPartCommon_.
+This container defines the different common predefined types of facility parts that can further specify an _IfcFacilityPartCommon_.<!-- end of definition -->

 ## Items